Danvil/pastry/README.md

 pastry is a C\+\+ toolbox for modern OpenGL 3.x/4.x programming.

-pastry is aimed at 2D and 2.5D applications - it is not a complete 3D engine.

-** This version is an early alpha and by no means complete or sufficiently tested. **

 List of features:

 * Light-weight C++ OpenGL wrappers for e.g. shader programs, vertex buffers and textures